Bernard-Li/Final_Project_CB/README.md

 Do you want to add more information?
 The travel card creation page allows optional criteria such as:
 - logging an activity
 - uploading a photo
-- even adding your own notes!
+- adding your own notes

-Finally, you can keep an eye out on the forecast trends of your travel dates with the simple addition of the nearest city.
+- adding historical weather data and viewing current weather forecast

 Here is a sample of a travel card:

 ![sample of travel card, created in the latest MVP version of the site on 2022-09-06](client/src/images/SwivyEXAMPLEcard.png)